בְּרֵאשִׁית

 טז

-but from the tree of knowledge of good and evil, you must not eat from it, for in the day you eat from it, you will surely die.
+And/But from the tree, the knowledge of good and evil you shall not eat from it, for in the day/time you eat from it, you will surely die.”

 17